Aminpur Thana: Transportation

 The Pabna-Dhalchar rail route goes through Aminpur Police Station.
 There are two stations: Badaherhat Station (Kadamtala) and Dhalar Char Station.

 Economics

 60% of the population work in the agricultural sector, 30% in textile industry, and the remaining 10% are employed in other sectors.
-The government of Bangladesh enhanced rice making as noted in the article by the Bangladesh council of Scientific & Industrial research.

 Education

 Aminpur Thana has an average literacy rate of 62%, of which 35% are males and 27% are females.
 Aminpur Thana has eight colleges, 23 high schools, 80 primary schools, 20 madrasa, and two vocational schools.

 Healthcare

 Aminpur police station has one sub-health center.
 There are eight union health care centers and two community clinics.